Sissal

 Sissal Jóhanna Norðberg Niclasen (/fo/) (born 13 February 1995), known mononymously as Sissal (/fo/), is a Faroese singer.
-She represented Denmark in the Eurovision Song Contest 2025 with the song "Hallucination".
+She represented Denmark in the Eurovision Song Contest 2025 with the song "Hallucination."

 Early life

-Sissal was born in Tórshavn, the capital of the Faroe Islands, and is the daughter of Faroese artist Mikkalina Norðberg.
+Sissal was born in Tórshavn, the capital of the Faroe Islands, and is the daughter of Faroese glass artist Mikkalina Norðberg.

 Career

 Sissal rose to prominence in 2005, when she won the Faroese children's singing competition Nósa Barnaprix with the song "Summarið er komið".
 In 2010, she won the annual singing competition Ársins Songrødd.

 Sissal released her first EP Hear Me Now in 2025.
-In February 2025, she was announced as one of the eight participants in the annual Dansk Melodi Grand Prix with the song Hallucination.
+In February 2025, she was announced as one of the eight participants of Dansk Melodi Grand Prix 2025 with the song "Hallucination".
 The combined jury and public vote ensured her victory and, consequently, the chance to represent Denmark in the Eurovision Song Contest 2025 in Basel.
 She is the second Faroese artist to represent Denmark in Eurovision after Reiley in 2023.
 She qualified from the second semi final on 15 May, ending a six-year non-qualification streak for Denmark in Eurovision and bringing them to the final for the first time since 2019.
 In the final she finished 23rd with 47 points.

-Later in 2025, she was announced as one of the ten celebrities competing in the 22nd season of Vild med dans, the Danish version of Dancing with the Stars, where she was partnered with professional dancer Eugen Miu.
+In September 2025, she was announced as one of the ten celebrities competing in the 22nd season of Vild med dans, the Danish version of Dancing with the Stars, where she was partnered with professional dancer Eugen Miu.
 They were the fourth couple to be eliminated.

+In January 2026, she returned to Dansk Melodi Grand Prix 2026 with the song "Infinity", marking her second consecutive participation in the Danish national selection.
+She finished in third place in the super final.

+In May that year, she was the Danish spokesperson at that year's Eurovision Song Contest, giving the 12 points to the eventual winner, Bulgaria's Dara and her song "Bangaranga".